© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caerleon Castle Mound is a scheduled monument protected by Cadw under reference MM014.
 View the official record →

-Caerleon Castle Mound is a motte dating from the Norman period, located at Caerleon in Monmouthshire, Wales.
+Caerleon Castle Mound is a motte-and-bailey castle located in Caerleon, Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM014.

 Caerleon Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caerleon Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM014.